Accurate Linear Cutting-Plane Relaxations for ACOPF: Introduction

 \section{Introduction}

 The Alternating-Current Optimal Power Flow (ACOPF) problem is a well-known challenging computational task.
-It is nonlinear, non-convex and with feasible region that may be disconnected; see~\cite{hiskens+davy01},~\cite{bukhsh+etal13}.
-From a theoretical perspective, in~\cite{verma09, bienstock+verma19} it is shown that the feasibility problem is strongly NP-hard, and ~\cite{lehmann+etal16} proved that this decision problem is weakly NP-hard on star-networks.
+It is nonlinear, non-convex and with feasible region that may be disconnected; see~\cite{hiskens+davy01},~\cite{bukhsh+etal13} and Proposition~\ref{proposition:nastyACOPF}.
+In~\cite{verma09,bienstock+verma19} it is shown that the feasibility version of the problem is strongly NP-hard, and ~\cite{lehmann+etal16} proved that this decision problem is weakly NP-hard on star-networks.

 In the current state-of-the-art, some interior point methods are empirically successful at computing very good solutions but cannot provide any bounds on solution quality.

-At the same time, strong lower bounds are available through second-order cone (SOC) relaxations~\cite{jabr06, kocuk+etal16}; however all solvers do struggle when handling such relaxations for large or even medium cases (see~\cite{coffrin+etal16a}; we will provide additional evidence for this point).
+Strong lower bounds are available through second-order cone (SOC) relaxations~\cite{jabr06,kocuk+etal16}; however all solvers do struggle when handling such relaxations for large or even medium cases (see~\cite{coffrin+etal16a}; we will provide additional evidence for this point).
 Other techniques, such as spatial-branch-and-bound methods applied to McCormick (linear) relaxations of quadratically-constrained formulations for ACOPF, tend to yield poor performance unless augmented by said SOC inequalities \textit{and} interior point methods.